DISCOUNT on the July 13 departure

 Just sailing, just blue

-Our trip to Sardinia takes us across the Golfo degli Aranci to Cala Regina, where we can dive in with our masks and snorkels.
-You will sail more than you ever have in your life, enjoying the harmony of the five sails that propel the boat.
+Our trip to Sardinia takes us across the Gulf of Aranci to Cala Regina, where we'll grab our masks and snorkels and dive right in.
+You'll sail more than you ever have in your life, enjoying the harmony of the five sails propelling the boat.
 What's more, thanks to the black and gray water tanks, you can swim in crystal clear waters from the moment you take your first dip in the morning.
 The favorable wind accompanies us along the wild and unspoiled beaches of Maracalagonis, Torre delle Stelle, and Solanas.
-Later, the promontory of Capo Boi will provide the perfect backdrop for our aperitif.
+Later, the promontory of Capo Boi will be the perfect backdrop for our aperitif.
 And for dinner?
 Perhaps some fregola with clams, to be enjoyed in good company under the starry sky.

 Third day